pablo-icm/emm/content/publication/gasol-seasonal-1991/index.md

   (3 or more times the biomass of the others).
 We used these data to test the utility of the size spectral approach to describe seasonal changes in the lake.
 Both linear and polynomial equations were fitted to the normalized spectra.
-Although the slope of the linear fit did not show any seasonal trend, the second‐order coefficient of the polynomial fit presented a clear pattern that made it a useful index of the degree of procaryotic dominance.
+Although the slope of the linear fit did not show any seasonal trend, the second-order coefficient of the polynomial fit presented a clear pattern that made it a useful index of the degree of procaryotic dominance.
 The lake alternated between anaerobic conditions during mixing, when procaryotes dominated and polynomial fits were best, and stratification,